jessicascarborough/432-2021/labs/lab01/lab01_instructions.md

 not they have a prescription for a **beta-blocker**?
-Decide whether your model should include an interaction term in a sensible way (providing a graph to help us understand your reasoning), and then fit your choice of model using the `lm` function in R. Be sure to provide a written explanation of your findings, in complete sentences.
+Decide whether your model should include an interaction term in a sensible way (providing a graph to help us understand your reasoning), and then fit your choice of model using the `lm` function in R.

+**Be sure to provide a written explanation of your findings, in complete sentences**.
 In that explanation, you should address both the overall quality of fit and the interpretation of the coefficients of your chosen model.

 1. As a hint, one graph you might use would be one to assess the need for an interaction term.
 Another graph (or perhaps table) to